FindMySchool LogoFindMySchool

 A good local primary with a practical, outdoors-capable identity, strong published reading and combined attainment and a couple of genuine differentiators, notably Forest School and an on-site pool.
 Best suited to families who value structured expectations and a school day that includes physical, hands-on learning as a serious part of education.
 The limiting factor is admission, not the educational offer, so families should approach the process early and keep a realistic back-up plan.

 The most recent full inspection outcome (05 December 2023, published January 2024) rated the school Good overall and Good across the graded areas, including quality of education and safeguarding-related culture.
-Academic results in 2024 show 72% meeting the expected standard in reading, writing and maths combined, above the England average of 62%.
+Academic results in the current 2025 dataset show 50% meeting the expected standard in reading, writing and maths combined, with stronger reading and science lines.

 The school publishes a designated area map on its admissions page.
 For a precise view of how your address relates to that boundary, use the council’s mapping tools and, if helpful, FindMySchool’s distance checks for local context.
 The school is oversubscribed in the Reception entry data, so location within the designated area can matter.